scribu/wp-front-end-editor/lib/aloha-editor/plugins/common/image/README.md

 * [Clemens Prerovsky](https://github.com/cprerovsky) (base of crop and resize feature is a borrow from cropnresize plugin)
 * [Norbert Pomaroli](https://github.com/npomaroli) (for his patience explaining Selection and Range)
 * [Kirk Austin](http://www.kirkaustin.com/) who gave the impulsion to dive into html5 canvas

-Licensed under the terms of http://www.aloha-editor.org/license.html

-Aloha Editor is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.*

-Aloha Editor is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.